 Warrington-born Jesse Lingard has progressed through the ranks with United after being treated patiently by the coaches.

-Indeed, he was on a three-man shortlist for the Reserves' Player of the Year award in recognition for his efforts over the campaign as he contributed nine goals.
 A clever and assured finisher, he is capable of mixing the spectacular finish with clinical, well-placed shots, he causes problems for defenders with his direct running.

 A hard worker who always tracks back for the team, he made an impression during the 2012 DHL tour and was on the bench for the Carling Cup ties against Newcastle and Chelsea.
 Later in the year, he joined Leicester on loan to obtain some first-team experience but returned to United in time to help Warren Joyce's side win more silverware.

 Often asked to provide some creative flair with his dribbling skills, he was leading scorer on the 2013 tour and his performances prompted legendary